STFleming/emsys_21A_lab5/README.md

 * ``Makefile`` - used for building the hardware and software simulation and running it.
 You should not have to edit this file.
 * ``.build_files`` - "hidden" files that are used for the simulation.
 You should not have to edit any files in this directory.

-To compile and run the hardware software simulation type the following in the directory ``lab5/task2``:
+To compile and run the hardware/software simulation type the following in the directory ``lab5/task2``:

 ```
 make